brainome/OpenML/README.md

 We also invite you to take a look at the source code of the preditors.

 binary_report.txt shows our results compared to what was reported on OpenML.org (as of March 24th, 2020).
-None of the binary classifiers overfit. multiclass_report.txt shows our results compared to what was reported on OpenML.org (as of May 15th, 2020).
+None of the binary classifiers overfit. multiclass_report.txt shows our results compared to what was reported on OpenML.org (as of May 15th, 2020). multiclass_and_binary_report.txt shows the combined results of both.

 hardware_binary.txt and hardware_multiclass.txt shows CPU and GPU configuration used to obtain the results for binary and multiclass OpenML problems respectively.
 We used a single desktop machine in both cases.